 “Ok, Mr just-turned-consultant what on earth do you mean by that?
 A mindset?”

-I mean that for me it’s less about digital and tech and more about a curiosity what lies ahead and how we as a function can utilize whatever the future might bring.
-To be in the know-how and to dare to try new things, whatever they might be and also to more openly share what we’ve done and how we’ve succeeded or failed.
+I mean that for me it’s less about digital and tech.
+It’s more about curiosity about what lies ahead and how we as a function can utilize whatever the future might bring.
+To be in the know-how and to dare to try new things.
+Whatever they might be and also to more openly share what we’ve done and how we’ve succeeded or failed.

 I feel that sometimes we have so much to do.
 Our daily work gets in the way.
 We simply have too much stuff to do.
 All of this leads to not having time to try out new things and less so share when we do try new things, which mystifies the subject in an unnecessarly way.

 The point I’m trying to make is this one: it’s not that scary.
 You probably are already utilizing tools that are considered to be “digital HR tools” in your daily HR-work.

 Are you using Teams?
 Congrats, you are already half-way there.